gpuopenanalytics/pynvml/README.md

 -------------

 -   Version 12.0.0
-    - Remove pynvml module and depend on nvidia-ml-py
+    - Remove pynvml module and depend on nvidia-ml-py instead
     - Pin to nvidia-ml-py>=12.0.0,<13.0.0a0